Merthyr Tydfil, Glamorgan

 The north wing contained boys' and girls' school-rooms on the ground floor, women's wards on the first floor, and children's dormitories and a lying-in ward on the second floor.

-In 1899, a new hospital block was erected at the north of the workhouse.
+In 1899-1900, a new infirmary block was erected at the north of the workhouse.

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 44 Thomas Street, Merthyr.

 After 1930, the workhouse was redesignated as a Tydfil Lodge Public Assistance Institution, later becoming St Tydfil's Hospital.
 After the hospital's closure in 2012, the site was sold for redevelopment.
 Most of the workhouse buildings were demolished in 2015 although the entrance block is now a listed building.

 Industrial Strife and the Workhouse